 If all four data elements match, the individual’s identity is confirmed as valid.
-If there are any mismatches, a mismatch report identifies the customers requiring identity verification.
+If there are any mismatches, the child care case management system will alert the Board of the customers requiring identity verification.

-Mismatches occur for a variety of reasons:
+Mismatches occur for a variety of reasons like the following:

 Customer had a legal name change, for example, a marriage or divorce.

-Databases have incorrect information on the customer’s date of birth, gender or spelling of name.
+Databases have incorrect information on the customer’s date of birth, gender, or spelling of name.

-Customer’s SSN, name, date of birth, or gender was incorrectly entered into TWIST.
+Customer’s SSN, name, date of birth, or gender was incorrectly entered into the child care case management system.

 Customer is using a falsified SSN.

-Database mismatches are sent to Boards using encryption software.

 D-203.b: Resolving Data Mismatches

-Boards must ensure that appropriate staff review the customer’s case file and ensure that identity data mismatches (that is, SSN, name, date of birth or gender) are resolved using the following procedures:
+Boards must ensure that appropriate staff review the customer’s case file and ensure that identity data mismatches (that is, SSN, name, date of birth, or gender) are resolved using the following procedures:

-Review the case file documentation containing the four data elements to determine whether a data entry error in TWIST caused the mismatch.
+Review the case file documentation containing the four data elements to determine whether a data entry error in the child care case management system caused the mismatch.

-If the case file review confirms a data entry error occurred, enter the correct data intoTWIST.
+If the case file review confirms a data entry error occurred, enter the correct data into the child care case management system.

-If the case file review confirms the data was entered into TWIST correctly, contact the customer in writing and provide the following:
+If the case file review confirms the data was entered correctly, contact the customer in writing and provide the following:

 Statement that the SSN, name, date of birth, or gender information provided by the customer does not match TWC database records